 Working with this idea of conveying imagery and mood instead of creating an actual, literal translation, here is my interpretation of Octobre, recorded with Reg earlier this month.

-My latest project, a work-in-progress, is a collection of songs in translation, most of them translated into English from Spanish or Catalan.
+My album Genius Loci Mixtape contains several songs based on poetry translated into English from Spanish or Catalan.
 Can we carry the imagery through and share it from one song to another, regardless of language?
 That’s something I’ve set out to find out!